JGEOVO/tdd-learning-001/README.md

 Setup your local environment with:

-- NodeJS > v10
-- git
-- Redis Server
+- Git
-- Docker (optional)
+- Docker
+- Port 3000, Available in your host machine

 ### Agenda

-- 20 mins - TDD
+- TDD Fundamentals
-- 15 mins - Exercise part 1
-- 5 mins - Review
-- 15 mins - Exercise part 2
+- Exercise
-- 5 mins - Review
+- Review
-- 5 mins - Conclusions
+- Conclusions

+### Quickly start on exercise

+- Being on the root project directory run, `docker-compose up --build` ,  it will starting running:
+ - Api in Express in the port 3000
+ - Mongo Instance

+- Access the container with running the command `docker-compose exec api.learning.com bash`

+- Once inside the container, run the command `npm test`